gibbok/typescript-book/README.md

 ### Key Remapping in Mapped Types

-Mapped types allow you to create new types by transforming the properties of an existing type.
+Mapped Types allow you to create new types by transforming the properties of an existing type.
 Using the `keyof` and `in` keywords, you can iterate over the properties of a type and define modifications, such as making them optional or readonly.
 Here an example:

 ```typescript
 type Person = {